junxit/us-congress-bills-116/derived/amendments.md

 ### 42 U.S.C. § 1437a

-> in the heading, by striking “In general” and inserting “Eviction”; and
+> in the heading, by striking “In general” and inserting “Eviction” ; and

 | | |
 |---|---|